A few days ago, my brother called me.

 1. Carl Honoré – In Praise of Slowness.

 The main point of this speech is: is it possible to slow down?
-With a dynamic and engaging speech, Carl Honoré brings us to reflect about the way we deal with time.
+With a dynamic and engaging speech, Carl Honoré makes us reflect about the way we deal with time.
 It seems that we want to speed up even our process of saving time.
 This hectic race affects both our career and our personal life.
 In this talk, he shows some of the reasons why we can’t slow down and sets up a strategy to overcome them.

 2. Nigel Marsh – How to Make Work-Life Balance Work.

 For many of us, it’s quite difficult to find a balance between the hours spent at work and the hours we dedicate to our personal life.
-Hobbies, family, friends: we need to nurture our relationships and take care of our well-being.
+Hobbies, family, and friends: we need to nurture our relationships and take care of our well-being.
 And if we want to do it properly, we can’t ignore that we need to have a balance between work and spare time.

 3. Guy Winch – How To Turn Off Work During Your Free Time

 For many of us, work doesn’t end when we leave the office.
 We keep on thinking about what we need to do the next day, ruminating about our mistakes, and stressing because we desperately want to organize our busy schedules.
 As Guy Winch points out in this beautiful speech, you need to stop having job-related thoughts in your free time.
 How to do that?
-Patience, exercise, and a lot of self-discipline.
+Focus, exercise, and a lot of self-discipline.

 4. Laura Vanderkam – How to Gain Control of Your Free Time